Leafwing-Studios/fop-rules/docs/character-options/classes/elementalist.md

 ## Equilibrium

 Also at level 2, you can call on the power of the elements to close your wounds, literally patching your body with elemental substances as you hold the forces within yourself in perfect opposition.
-At the end of each of your turns while your exposure is exactly 0 to all elements, gain the benefit of the Defend major action and spend essence equal to twice your proficiency bonus.
+At the end of each of your turns while your exposure is exactly 0 to all elements, you may spend essence equal to twice your proficiency bonus.
 Regain life equal to eight times your proficiency bonus.

-## Detonation
+## Failsafe Detonation

-At level 3, your elemental energy builds up, exploding in a powerful burst when it overwhelms you.

-At the end of each of your turns, if your exposure to an element is 7 or more, you Detonate.
-All creatures within 2 tiles of you suffer a harmful effect based on your exposure’s type, listed in the Pairings section below.
-Then, reduce your exposure associated with that element to 0.
-This counts as a multi-target power for the purpose of effects such as the _imbued thaumaturgy_ affix.

-When you gain your second pairing of elements at level 7, each pair of elements detonates independently (possibly on the same turn), with no effect on the other stack of exposure.
-When this happens, you may choose which order the Detonation resolves in.
+At level 3, you've learned to mitigate the worst excesses of the elemental detonation, even if you fail to control it.
+You have advantage on the Focus (Arcana) skill check made to avoid exhaustion when using your Detonation class feature.

-## Power Siphon
+## Power Draw

-Also at level 3, you gain the ability to leech magical power from those you attack.
-Whenever you hit an enemy with a basic attack, restore 1 essence.
-If it was a critical hit, restore 2 essence instead.
+Also at level 3, your experience with the intense magical energy of the elements helps you tap deep into your own essence reserves.
+You have advantage on all skill checks made to use the Essence Tap minor action.

 ## Attribute Improvement